PrefectHQ/prefect/docs/getting-started/quickstart.md

 ## Step 2: Connect to Prefect's API

 Much of Prefect's functionality is backed by an API.
-If [self-hosting](/guides/host/), you'll need to start the Prefect webserver and related services yourself, or if you'd rather use a hosted version of the API with a bunch of additional features such as automations, collaborators, and error summaries powered by Marvin AI, sign up for a forever free [Prefect Cloud account](/cloud/).
+If [self-hosting](/guides/host/), you'll need to start the Prefect webserver and related services yourself.
+If you'd rather use a hosted version of the API with a bunch of additional features such as automations, collaborators, and error summaries powered by Marvin AI, sign up for a forever free [Prefect Cloud account](/cloud/).

 === "Cloud"